Apple Mail Search Not Working? Here's How to Fix It Fast in 2026

 Sometimes the issue isn't with Mail—it's with macOS itself.

 Search bugs, app crashes, and indexing issues are regularly fixed in new updates.
-So make sure your system is running the latest version of macOS.
+According to Apple's security and update guidelines, running the latest version of macOS ensures you have the most recent bug fixes and performance improvements for system-wide search functionality.

 To update macOS:

-Also, verify your Mail app version is compatible with your current macOS version.
+Also, verify your Mail app version is compatible with your current macOS version by checking Apple's system requirements documentation.

 Reset Mail app with CleanMyMac